-- (a) Minimum staff training requirements for a community support worker includes: - (i) an initial training comprised of 20 hours of documented education within the first 90 days of employment drawn from an array of areas documented in the BH policy and billing - (ii) documentation of ongoing training comprised of 20 hours is required of a CSW every year, after the first year of hire, with content of the education based upon agency assessment of staff need. - (b) Minimum staff training requirements for supervisors: - (i) the same 20 hours of documented training or continuing education as required for the CCSS community support worker; - (ii) an attestation of training related to providing clinical supervision of non-clinical staff.
+- Minimum staff training requirements for a community support worker includes: (a) - an initial training comprised of 20 hours of documented education (i) within the first 90 days of employment drawn from an array of areas documented in the BH policy and billing - (ii) documentation of ongoing training comprised of 20 hours is required of a CSW every year, after the first year of hire, with content of the education based upon agency assessment of staff need. - (b) Minimum staff training requirements for supervisors: - the same 20 hours of documented training or continuing education as required for the CCSS community support worker; - an attestation of training related to providing clinical supervision of (ii)

+non-clinical staff.

-- (5) The clinical supervisor and the CCSS program supervisor may be the same individual. - (6) Documentation requirements: In addition to the standard client record documentation requirements for all services, the following is required for CCSS: - (a) case notes identifying all activities and location of services; - (b) duration of service span (e.g., 1:00 p.m.-2:00 p.m.); and - (c) description of the service provided with reference to the CCSS treatment plan and related goals.
+(5) (4) The clinical supervisor and the CCSS program supervisor may be the same individual.

+[(6)] (5) Documentation requirements: In addition to the standard client record documentation requirements for all services, the following is required for CCSS:

+- case notes identifying all activities and location of services; (a) - duration of service span (e.g., 1:00 p.m.-2:00 p.m.); and (b) - description of the service provided with reference to the CCSS treatment plan (c)

+and related goals.